AstunTechnology/iso19139.eamp/README.md

 #### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.2.0+.
-It's not supported in 2.10.x or 3.0.x so don't plug it into it!
+Use GeoNetwork 3.2.0+ and choose the correct branch of this repository for your version of GeoNetwork.
+This plugin is supported in previous versions of GeoNetwork, or in versions for which there is not a corresponding branch.

 #### Adding the plugin to the source code